wongzingji/KirbyGo/README.md

 ## Intro
 A Kirby is jumping in a dream world with his eyes blinking, in which procedure landscape like waterfall, pond, cream donuts, mushrooms, floating bubbles and volumetric cloud are included.

-This project is done completely by WebGL.
+This project is done completely by WebGL. \
+Click [here](https://www.shadertoy.com/view/DlXSzM) to have a look on shadertoy.